 “I’m not a big master-plan guy,” said Malcanas sheepishly, while surveying the progress on the renovation of the interior of the new Voodoo Brewery, the latest in a chain of Voodoo breweries in the region.
 “But I think I can make some changes happen.”

 Malcanas and business partner Jake Voelker hope that their brewpub will convince other people that the Corridor, and New Kensington as a whole, are a worthwhile investment.

 “I could be a hero or a zero,” Malcanas joked.
 “I hope I’m a hero.”

 His optimism appears to be catching on in New Kensington after years of despair and decay.
 Guzzo, too, is among those who see the city turning a corner toward a new era of prosperity.

 “The next couple of years are going to be exciting,” he said.

 Postindustrial founder Carmen Gentile has worked for some of the world’s leading publications and news outlets including The New York Times, USA Today, CBS News and others.
 His book, “Blindsided by the Taliban,” documents his life as a war reporter and the aftermath of his brush with death after being shot with a rocket-propelled grenade in Afghanistan.
 Reach him at firstname.lastname@example.org.

-Jeff Swensen is a Pittsburgh-based photojournalist and a founding member of American Reportage.
+Jeff Swensen is a Pittsburgh-based photojournalist.
 His work appears regularly in The New York Times, The Washington Post, and The Wall Street Journal.